 One of the Health Services had opted not to develop its own policy and procedure for gifts and benefits; instead, it had adopted the Department of Health's policy as its own but had failed to document that it had done so.
-(The Department's policy does not automatically apply to any Health Services unless formally adopted by the Health Service.)
 This created a risk as it could have led employees to believe that the Department's policy on gifts and benefits did not apply to them, resulting in ambiguity about, or non-compliance with, the requirements for managing gifts and benefits.
 Further risks would be a potential failure of accountability and transparency, and inconsistent management of gifts and benefits.